 Mom had liked the idea at the time.
 She never pushed him on me.
 She waited for me to decide when I needed him.
 She doesn’t know I’m in the library.
 I don’t know if I will ever tell her.

-There is a table of contents has titles for each disc.
-Each disc is broken down into chapters.
+There is a table of contents with titles for each disc.
+Each disc is further broken down into chapters.

 Dealing with Her Grief.